 This course introduces basic concepts of film analysis, which are discussed through examples from different national cinemas, genres, and directorial oeuvres.
 Along with questions of film technique and style, we consider the notion of the cinema as an institution that comprises an industrial system of production, social and aesthetic norms and codes, and particular modes of reception.
 Films discussed include works by Hitchcock, Porter, Griffith, Eisenstein, Lang, Renoir, Sternberg, and Welles.

-Note(s): Required of students majoring in Cinema and Media Studies
+Note(s): Required of students taking a major or minor in Cinema and Media Studies.

 ENGL 11004.
 History of the Novel.
 100 Units.